 If there is enough evidence of a bylaw violation, the Regional District may take action.
 Penalties range from warnings, to tickets or a full trial.
-The Regional District will consider all factors in each situation, and pick the most productive path forward.
+The Regional District will consider all factors in each situation and pick the most productive path forward.

 If there is not enough evidence, the investigation may be closed without further action.
 The Regional District also considers whether a complaint has merit, and can refuse to investigate if there is any evidence of:

-- trivial complaints where the bylaw violation is very minor and not worth investigating
+- trivial complaints where the bylaw violation is very minor

 - repetitive complaints about issues that have already been investigated, unless significant new evidence is discovered